-The MISSION of TCIS is to provide a rigorous educational program that develops strong communicators through languages; Chinese, Thai, and English anchored by American curriculum standards.
+Mission: The MISSION of TCIS is to provide a rigorous educational program that develops strong communicators through languages: English, Chinese, and Thai.
+The curriculum is anchored by American curriculum standards.
 We encourage students to become responsible leaders that create a positive impact on local and global communities.

-The VISION of TCIS is to empower students by providing a variety of academic pathways to communicate, collaborate, think critically, and become responsible international leaders who positively participate and compassionately contribute to the world.
+Vision: The VISION of TCIS is to empower students by providing a variety of academic pathways to communicate, collaborate, think critically, and become responsible international leaders who positively participate and compassionately contribute to the world.

-We are a compassionate, caring and diverse community.
+Philosophy: We are a compassionate, caring and diverse community.
 We act with integrity and respect.
 We embrace creativity and balance.
 We are proud of our diversity and willingness to collaborate.
 We hold each other accountable to these values.
 It is our BELIEF that the TCIS community is responsible for the continued growth of each student in a comprehensive educational program.